Dresden is a city of music and the arts.

 Walk through Dresden’s historic centre that will take you past the landmarks, passing through the Renaissance and Baroque periods.

 Read on for places to see and points of interests on your city tour around Dresden!
+This comprehensive list will take you through all the must see Dresden sites.

 - 1. Theaterplatz